-We need writers and editors in any Latin American country to write in English or Spanish.
+We need writers in any Latin American country to do reporting.

 Results from 2013:

 Congratulations to HM Gruendler-Schierloh for winning the 2013 South American Short Story Contest.
 At a mere 1,200 words, this story is very well-crafted.
 Here is the winning entry.

 Congratulations to Daniel Hurren on winning this year’s South American Short Story contest.
 This is a truly original story written in the David Foster Wallace stream-of-consciousness whatever-you-want-to-call-it meandering style which we like.
 Here is Daniel’s story.